Remember the three R’s: Recognize, Retreat, Report

 Incidental Munitions Recording Form

-If you recognize any object that resembles munitions or explosives on or near former Fort Ord property, retreat to a safe location, and report the finding to 911.
+If you recognize any object that resembles munitions or explosives, retreat to a safe location, and report the finding to 911.
 The Army is also collecting the information as a part of the on-going review of the safety program at the former Fort Ord.
-Please click here to complete a form to provide details to the Munitions Response Program Site Manager.
+Please click here to complete a form to provide details to the Munitions Response Site Security Manager.
 This form is used to assist in the recording and investigation of MEC incidents.
 Note: Completing this form does not constitute emergency (911) notification.
 To download a copy of the Fort Ord Safety Alert for munitions, click here.

 Munitions Response Site Prioritization Protocol